-In a previous blog article, we analyzed from a theoretical point of view which are the main libraries for data science and machine learning used by data scientists to treat data efficiently and extract its full potential.
+In a previous post, we analyzed from a theoretical point of view which are the main libraries for data science and machine learning used by data scientists to treat data efficiently and extract its full potential.

-In this post, we will put it into practice through simple examples that show how to work with these libraries, with special emphasis on what they offer to the user interested in the world of machine learning.
+In this post, we will put it into practice through simple examples that show how to work with these libraries.
+To do so, we will emphasise what they offer to the user interested in the world of machine learning.

 Machine Learning with Python

-Python is one of the most widely used programming languages today, with an upward trend in its use over the last few years.
-This statement can be clearly reflected in the annual ranking used as a reference to know the most used programming languages, the TIOBE index.
+Python is one of the most widely used programming languages today.
+Moreover, it has seen an upward trend in its use over the last few years.
+This statement can be clearly reflected in the annual ranking used as a reference to know the most used programming languages.
+This index is known as TIOBE index.

-This index is an indicator of the popularity of these languages based on elements such as the number of engineers around the world, courses or the amount of external providers.
-All the information gathered for the calculation of this index comes from the most popular search engines (Google, Bing, Yahoo, Baidu…), which means that this index does not indicate which programming language is the best or which one has the most lines of code written, but its general popularity.
+TIOBE is an indicator of the popularity of these languages.
+It is based on elements such as the number of engineers worldwide, courses or number of external suppliers.
+All the information collected to calculate it comes from the most popular search engines (Google, Bing, Yahoo, Baidu…).
+Therefore, the index does not reflect which programming language is better or in which programming language more lines of code have been written, but its overall popularity.

-Python’s popularity is due to the large number of advantages and options it has over its competitors, starting with the fact that it is an open source programming language, which means that there are practically no limitations to its use by anyone and gives the possibility of collaborating to improve it by forming part of its large community.
+Python’s popularity is due to the large number of advantages and options it has over its competitors.
+It is an open source programming language, so there are virtually no limitations to its use.
+In addition, it offers the possibility of collaborating to improve it by becoming part of its large community.

-In addition to this, Python has a simple, readable and easy to understand syntax, which makes it both suitable for users who are just starting to program and for users who are looking to save time and resources when developing software efficiently.
-All this, added to the large number of libraries, frameworks and paradigms that Python offers, makes it one of the most versatile and versatile programming languages that exist, being a general-purpose language suitable for the vast majority of users regardless of their specialities or interests.
+Python has a simple, readable and easy to understand syntax.
+For this reason, it is suitable both for users who are just starting to program and for those who are looking to save time and resources when developing software in an efficient way.
+All this, added to the large number of libraries, frameworks and paradigms that Python offers, makes it one of the most versatile and versatile programming languages that exist.
+It is a general purpose language suitable for the vast majority of users regardless of their specialisations or interests.

 Finally, the fact that it is open source and that it is so popular nowadays, means that Python has a large and solid community, willing to help other users with their doubts and that the Python ecosystem continues to grow and improve for everyone.